giannilmbd/dynare/doc/manual/source/time-series.rst

     disp('Initial period is 1950Q1');

-in the generated MATLAB script.
+in the generated MATLAB/Octave script.

 .. _dates-members: